San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - When Indianapolis records more than 23.8 points, it is 4-0 against the spread and 2-2 overall.

-- In games that Indianapolis totals more than 329.8 yards, the team is 4-1 against the spread and 2-3 overall.
+- When Indianapolis amasses over 329.8 yards, the team is 4-1 against the spread and 2-3 overall.

-- The Colts have turned the ball over five times this season, three more turnovers than the 49ers have forced (2).
+- This year the Colts have turned the ball over five times, three more than the 49ers' takeaways (2).

 Home and road insights

-- Indianapolis is 1-2 overall, with two wins against the spread, away from home.
+- On the road, Indianapolis has two wins against the spread and is 1-2 overall.

-- In three road games this season, Indianapolis has gone over the total twice.
+- Indianapolis has hit the over twice in three road games this season.

 - This season, Colts away games average 45.0 points, 1.0 more than this outing's over/under (44).